If you've seen the "$19 device cuts gas use 70%" ads, you know how scammy this category is.

 INDEPENDENT DATA • UNBEATABLE VALUE

 Performance.
-Cartekit FuelSync's claim isn't pulled from a marketing deck — it's pulled from a 1,200-vehicle field trial where MPG was measured before and after install across mixed driving conditions.
+FuelSync Pro's performance case is anchored by a 1,200-vehicle field trial where MPG was measured before and after install across mixed driving conditions.
 The 32–40% efficiency gain is replicated in independent customer data: verified buyers report measurable savings within the first tank, with full effect by tank #2 (typically 300–500 miles).
-Three of the four runner-up products published no comparable trial data at all.
+Most runner-up products produced no comparable test record at all.

 Engineering rigor.
-The mechanism Cartekit publishes is specific: a tuned ferrite module that draws power from the 12V accessory port and applies voltage stabilization combined with electromagnetic realignment to the fuel injection signal — the same logic adapted from EV powertrain range optimization.
-The install is fully reversible: FuelSync only draws current from the 12V accessory port; nothing touches the ECU, fuel lines, or factory wiring.
+The engineering setup FuelSync Pro publishes is specific: a tuned ferrite module that draws power from the 12V accessory port and applies voltage stabilization combined with electromagnetic realignment to the fuel injection signal — the same logic adapted from EV powertrain range optimization.
+The install is fully reversible: FuelSync Pro only draws current from the 12V accessory port; nothing touches the ECU, fuel lines, or factory wiring.
 We confirmed warranty preservation with two independent dealership service managers.

 Buyer protection.
-The 30-day money-back guarantee is processed by Cartekit directly — not by a shell domain that disappears after the sale.
+The 30-day money-back guarantee runs through FuelSync Pro directly — not through a short-lived checkout shell.
 There's no restocking fee, no refund-reason dropdown, no hidden friction.
-Combined with the reversible install, this means buyers can test FuelSync on their own car for a full month with zero financial or warranty risk.
+Combined with the reversible install, this means buyers can test FuelSync Pro on their own car for a full month with zero financial or warranty risk.
 That's the standard our top pick met that 12 of the 17 we tested failed.

-No named engineer on the brand page: If you can't identify who built the product and where they trained, you're trusting an anonymous Amazon seller with $40.
+No named engineering team: If you can't identify who built the product and where they trained, you're trusting an anonymous Amazon seller with $40.

 Brand-new review accounts spiking together: The 'I bought this 6 days ago and saved $400' pattern.
 Real product launches don't generate thousands of detailed reviews in week one.